 The general website of the conference is http://www.informatik.uni-giessen.de/ciaa/

 A Best Paper Award will be presented to the author(s) of the paper judged to be the best on the basis of the referee reports.
-Since 2014, the Best Paper Award is named Sheng Yu Award.
+From 2014, the CIAA Best Paper Award has been named Sheng Yu Award.

 Original papers are sought in all areas that relate to implementation and application of automata, including (but not restricted to):

 The conference is held at Loughborough University, UK.
 In order to plan your travel, please consult the following University websites: